DCShank/nvim_config/README.md

 ### Add git support, particularly to filetree

+Current options:
+[git.nvim](https://github.com/dinhhuy258/git.nvim) Lua clone of vim-fugitive.
+Not sure if there's a reason to use over vim-fugitive
+[vim-fugitive](https://github.com/tpope/vim-fugitive) The classic git plugin [neogit0](https://github.com/NeogitOrg/neogit) Seems to have like a cool ui?

 - [ ] Identify a git support plugin
 - [ ] Install git support plugin and configure it
 - [ ] Add keybindings for filetree